April 27, 2024

 - Injectables (pre-loaded with medication) and needles/sharps/syringes will not be accepted.

-- Vape or e-cigarette devices will be collected ONLY after the batteries have been removed.
+- Vape or e-cigarette devices will be collected ONLY after the batteries have been safely removed.

 - Illicit substances such as marijuana or methamphetamine are not a part of this initiative.

 For more information, please visit the National Take-Back Initiative website or the State of Hawai‘i Department of the Attorney General (media release page).
-Unsure of which location is closest to you?
+Unsure of which location is closest to you or missed the event?
 Try the DEA National Drug Take-Back Initiative Collection Site Search service.

 National Prescription Drug Take-Back Day website